FIAQuant/PIC-Optimiser/README.md

 Example code for portfolio optimiser

 Portfolio Optimiser is a Python package designed to optimise investment portfolios using historical stock data from Yahoo Finance.
-It provides a simple tool for fetching data, calculating portfolio metrics, and optimising asset allocations based on modern portfolio theory.
+It provides a simple tool for fetching data, calculating portfolio metrics, and optimising asset allocations based on modern portfolio theory, now including support for short selling.

 ## Features

 - **Data Fetching**: Fetch historical stock data from Yahoo Finance for specified tickers and date range.
 - **Portfolio Metrics**: Calculate mean returns, covariance matrix, and Sharpe ratio for portfolio evaluation.
 - **Optimisation Algorithms**: Implement optimisation algorithms to find optimal asset allocations by maximising the Sharpe ratio.
+The optimiser supports both long only and short selling strategies, allowing for flexible portfolio management.

 ## Installation